SAVE THE DATE of Wednesday, May 1

 Do you want to find out more about what it could be like to be a Hokie?
 Please join us on campus for Transfers in the Know.
 This program is an exclusive event (though optional) for transfer students who have been offered admission to the College of Agriculture and Life Sciences.
 At this year’s event, you’ll get your questions answered about topics such as Hokie Camp, off-campus housing, Student Success, VT Engage, and Career and Professional Development.
 You’ll enjoy lunch in one of our award-winning dining halls with college personnel and a Q&A session with a panel of current transfer students.
 Watch your email for an official invitation and registration information to come later.
 We look forward to having you join us for this special program.

-Are you thinking about transferring to the College of Agriculture and Life Sciences at Virginia Tech?
-The Office of Academic Programs can answer any questions you may have as you prepare to transfer into CALS.
+Are you thinking about transferring to the College of Agriculture and Life Sciences (CALS) at Virginia Tech?
+The Office of Academic Programs can answer any questions you may have as you prepare to transfer into the college.

-Top 10 things to know about transferring to VT
+Top 10 things to know about transferring to Virginia Tech

-- Check-out CALS majors, minors, and academic programs.
+- Be prepared: Check out CALS majors, minors, and academic programs.